-The third Monday in January, every year, is blue Monday.
-It’s famous as the most terrible day of the year, and most of the population find it pretty depressing.
-Most of us are dealing with the aftermath of the festive season, missing family and just feeling a general harsh kick back to reality with nothing to look forward to.
-It is what it is, and there’s not much to change it.
+The third Monday in January every year is Blue Monday.
+It’s famous as the most terrible day of the year, and most of the population finds it pretty depressing.
+Most of us are dealing with the aftermath of the festive season, missing family, and just feeling a general harsh kickback to reality with nothing to look forward to.
+It is what it is, and there’s little we can do to change it.

 Want to move fast?
 Jump to the right section below.

 First and foremost, we have endorphins.
-The chemical hormones that are always floating around in our bodies just waiting to give us the feel-good feeling that exercise offers.
+The chemical hormones always floating around in our bodies, just waiting to give us the feel-good feeling that exercise offers.
 When you get the blood pumping and the adrenaline going, these endorphins give you an immediate mood booster that lasts all day.
 It’s just what you need to get you through the dark days and cold nights!

 Motivation & Self-Satisfaction

 Finally, all of the points above, when put together, help to make the real changes that you need to make.
 As you begin to see how much more positive exercising can make you, even when you’re feeling a little low, you’ll see the most significant mental benefits.
 Just being able to get yourself out of bed and into your exercise routine will give you a massive sense of accomplishment.
 You knew what you needed to do, and you did it without anything getting in your way.
 As if that wasn’t reward enough on its own, you’re then pushed to keep going further by knowing you are your only limit, and you can progress as far as you want to reach your goals!

 This time of year, and blue Monday in particular, can be depressing, but it doesn’t last forever.
 Winter is what you make of it, and hopefully, with a push in the right direction, you’ll make a change for the better.
 Just remember that the more you exercise, the better you’ll feel both physically and mentally, helping kick blue Monday in the butt and setting yourself up for the rest of the year!
 Now is as good a time as any!